 The video projector unit comes into play anywhere you can find a flat surface to park in front of.
 It is smartphone controlled via a Bluetooth link and extra speakers are built into the vents behind the doors to round out the outdoor cinema experience.
 The ubiquitous smartphone can also be hooked into a rear facing video camera feed to replace the rear view mirror.

 While the projector might not be a regular feature in upcoming smart models, according to the company the concept does offer a "sneak peek into the future of smart's design direction."
 Most notably, the car has a wider track and longer wheelbase than the current smart fortwo.

-smart is also showcasing the smart fortwo electric drive in Detroit.
+New generation smart electric drivesmart is also showcasing the smart fortwo electric drive in Detroit.
 After an extensive period of real-world testing that began in 2009 and included 250 vehicles in the United States, the fortwo electric drive will finally hit the U.S. retail market in 2013.

 The specs for the electric drive fortwo stack up well for such a tiny car – its 55-kilowatt electric motor delivers 96 lb.-ft. of torque and it can accelerate from 0 to 60 mph in less than 12 seconds with a top speed of approximately 78 mph. smart says the car gets 122 city MPGe (miles per gallon gasoline equivalent) and has an EPA tested range of 76 miles in city driving.

 The smart electric drive will be priced at US$25,000 with the option of a cabriolet model setting buyers back another $3000.